Pillars of the Forty Acres

 Pillars of the Forty Acres is a recognition program for Registered and Sponsored Student Organizations whose activities embody the Core Values of the University of Texas at Austin.
-These Core Values form six categories of achievement through which registered student organizations and sponsored student organizations may receive recognition for their efforts and activities.* Organizations receive points for various criteria which may earn them recognition status and rewards.
+These Core Values form six categories of achievement through which student organizations may receive recognition for their efforts and activities.* Organizations receive points for various criteria which may earn them recognition status and rewards.

-To achieve Distinguished Status, students must complete 8 points of the required criteria in a single Core Value category.
+To achieve Distinguished Status, organizations must complete 8 points of the required criteria in a single Core Value category.

-To achieve Exemplary Status, students must achieve Distinguished Status in five of the six Core Value categories.
+To achieve Exemplary Status, organizations must achieve Distinguished Status in five of the six Core Value categories.